5 Key Consumer Product Trends (2023-2025)

 According to a 2022 report from Deloitte, more than half of brands are looking to innovate and refresh consumer products to make them more sustainable.

-Search volume for “sustainability” shows 53% growth in the past five years.
+Search volume for “sustainability” has shown growth in the past 5 years.

 This is directly in line with consumer thinking.